whisthq/whist/webserver/docs/modules.rst

 .. modules.rst
-   A description of the different components of the Fractal Webserver and how they interact with one another.
+   A description of the different components of the Whist Webserver and how they interact with one another.

 Module Documentation